aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via reproductive character displacement to facilitate species and mate recognition, especially among closely-related species.
-For example, in _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration across populations and species, leading to character displacement and reduced rates of interspecific hybridization [@alatalo1994;@saetre1997;@laaksonen2015].
-More broadly and across taxa, greater plumage dichromatism is positively correlated with transitions from allopatry to parapatry and increases in geographic range overlaps among passerine sister species pairs [@cooney2017].
+For example, in _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration across populations and species, leading to male character displacement and reduced rates of interspecific hybridization [@alatalo1994;@saetre1997;@laaksonen2015].
+More broadly and across taxa, greater plumage dichromatism is positively associated with higher breeding sympatry with closely-related heterospecifics.
+Among a large sample of passerine sister species pairs, transitions from allopatry to parapatry and increases in geographic range overlaps are positively correlated with greater plumage dichromatism [@cooney2017].
 Greater plumage sexual dichromatism has also been found to be positively associated with greater avian species divergence and richness [@seddon2013;@cooney2019].
    Among passerine sister species pairs, more pronounced changes in male rather than female plumage